Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies

 Light Requirements

-English Ivy grows best in bright indirect light.
+Hedera helix prefers bright indirect light.
+Put it infront of a large, brightly lit window.
 Keep it away from direct sunlight as it may cause scorching of the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent leggy growth.